mrxdata/FileTransfer/README.md

 - **server**
   Runs the server side of the application.
-  Options:
-  - `-port` : Specify a port for the server to listen on (default is 22).
+  If no port is specified, the application defaults to port 22.
+  Example:
+  - Run server on the default port: `server`
-    Example: `server -port 12345`
+  - Run server on a specified port: `server -port 12345`

 - **connect**
   Connects the client to a specified server address and port.